-The 92nd Academy Awards will be held on Sunday, Feb.
-9 at the Dolby Theatre in Hollywood, the permanent home of the ceremony since 2002.
+The 93rd Academy Awards will be held on Sunday, April 25 at two locations - the Dolby Theatre in Hollywood, the permanent home of the ceremony since 2002; and for the first time at Union Station in Downtown LA.
 The Oscars recognize the previous year’s greatest cinema achievements as determined by some of the world’s most accomplished motion picture artists and professionals.
 Awards are presented for outstanding individual or collective efforts in 24 categories.
-This will be the second consecutive Oscar ceremony without a designated host.

-The first Academy Awards ceremony was held at the Hollywood Roosevelt Hotel in 1929, and since then the Oscars have taken place at some of LA’s most famous and historic hotels and theatres.
+The first Academy Awards ceremony was held at The Hollywood Roosevelt in 1929, and since then the Oscars have taken place at some of LA’s most famous and historic hotels and theatres.

 Hollywood Roosevelt Hotel (1929)